Doctors Note Logo

 Can't Lose Cellulite?
 Why Your Skin Is Puckering and Medically Approved Next Steps

-Cellulite is a very common, harmless skin change caused by fat pushing up while tight connective bands pull down, so it is not just about fat; hormones, genetics, aging, and body composition all influence why skin puckers.
-There are several factors to consider, and realistic goals matter because lifestyle can improve appearance but complete removal is unlikely; see key details below.
+Cellulite is a common, harmless skin change that happens when fat pushes upward while tight connective bands pull skin downward, creating dimples.
+It's not purely about body fat—hormones, genetics, aging, and body composition all play a role in why skin puckers.
+Lifestyle changes can improve appearance, but complete removal is unlikely, so setting realistic goals matters.

 answer background